Flamboyant: Portugal

-The Manueline style was named for King Manuel I of Portugal, who reigned from 1495 to 1523.
-The style was created to show Portugal was architecturally and politically independent of Spain.
+The Manueline style was named for King Manuel I of Portugal, who reigned from 1495 to 1523, a period of cultural and economic splendour in Portugal, the style was originally known as ad modus hispaniae.
 Batalha Monastery's construction began in 1387 to celebrate John I of Portugal's victory over John I of Castile at the 1385 Battle of Aljubarrota, which secured the independence of the Kingdom of Portugal.
 Batalha was modified in the Flamboyant style after 1400.
 The building includes elements borrowed by the English Perpendicular style, tracery inspired by French Flamboyant, and German-inspired openwork steeples.

 In 1495, Portuguese navigators opened a sea-route to India and began trading with Brazil, Goa, and Malacca, bringing enormous wealth into Portugal.
 King Manuel funded a series of new monasteries and churches that were covered with decoration inspired by banana trees, sea shells, billowing sails, seaweed, barnacles, and other exotic elements as a monument to the Portuguese navigator Vasco de Gama and to celebrate Portugal's empire.
 The most lavish example of this decoration is found on the Convent of Christ in Tomar (1510–1514).

 Central Europe

 Architects in central Europe adopted some forms and elements of Flamboyant in the late 14th century, and added many innovations of their own.
 The Late Gothic buildings of Austria, Bavaria, Saxony, and Bohemia are sometimes called Sondergotik.
 The high triple west porch of Ulm Minster was placed at the base of the tower; it was designed by Ulrich von Ensingen.
-The porch, which was in the centre of the facade—a break from earlier Gothic styles.
+The porch, which was in the centre of the façade — a break from earlier Gothic styles.
 Work on the tower was continued by Ensingen's son after 1419 and much more decoration was added from 1478 to 1492 by Matthaus Boblinger.
 The spire was added between 1881 and 1890, which made it the tallest tower in Europe.

 Other remarkable towers were constructed like openwork webs of stone; these include Johannes Hultz's additions to the tower of Freiburg Minster, which had an open spiral staircase and a lacework octagonal spire; the additions were begun in 1419.